Shivani-20/dividend_notifier/README.md

     * Name of the stock
     * Dividend offered,
     * Ex-dividend Date
-    * current market price
+    * Market price
-    * stock Exchange
+    * Stock exchange - BSE or NSE

 * The api used to fetch dividend data: https://groww.in/v1/api/stocks_data/equity_feature/v2/corporate_action/event/